-Ukraine economy can be classified as developed economy, given its overall level of industrial and agricultural output.
-However, the economy of Ukraine suffered because of various weaknesses deriving from overcentralized command economy during Soviet period.
+The economy of Ukraine can be classified as a developed economy, given its overall level of industrial and agricultural output.
+However, the economy of the country suffered because of various weaknesses deriving from the overcentralized command economy during the Soviet period.

-For the last years Ukraine is moving to market economy, where the forces of supply and demand and private ownership guide the allocation of resources.
-The transition to market economy is politically and socially difficult because the populace must endure rising inflation, unemployment, and economic uncertainty before it experiences the long-term benefits of market economy.
+Present Ukraine has market economy, where the forces of supply and demand and private ownership guide the allocation of resources.
+The transition to market economy was politically and socially difficult because Ukrainians had to endure rising inflation, unemployment, and economic uncertainty.

-In addition, Ukraine redefines its economic relations with Russia and other former Soviet republics.
+In addition, Ukraine redefined its economic relations with Russia and other former Soviet republics.
 As a way of safeguarding its political independence and limiting its economic vulnerability, Ukraine has its own national currency, called the hryvnia, from 1992.
-The economic reforms also cut military production and convert military factories and technologies to benefit the civilian economy and the populace.
+The economic reforms also cut military production and converted military factories and technologies to benefit the civilian economy and the populace.

 Historically, Ukraine is well known for its agricultural production.
 Among its main agricultural products are sugar beets, wheat, meat, and dairy products.
 Other crops include barley, corn, rye, and tobacco.

-Ukraine mineral resources have played an important role in supporting Ukraine industrial development and in providing for its energy needs.
-During the 1980s nuclear power also became a significant source of electrical power, accounting for about 25% of Ukraine’s electricity.
+Ukrainian mineral resources played an important role in supporting the industrial development of the country.
+During the 1980s, nuclear power became a significant source of electrical power, accounting for about 25% of Ukraine’s electricity.

-The accident at Chernobyl power station in 1986, however, created strong opposition to nuclear power in Ukraine, and efforts are now being made to phase out reliance on nuclear energy.
+The accident at Chernobyl nuclear power station in 1986, however, created strong opposition to nuclear power, and efforts are now being made to phase out reliance on nuclear energy.

-Transportation vehicles manufactured by Ukraine economy include cars, trucks, buses, railway cars, diesel locomotives, airplanes, and ships.
+Transportation vehicles manufactured by Ukrainian economy include cars, trucks, buses, railway cars, diesel locomotives, airplanes, and ships.

 The chief output of Ukrainian chemical industry is fertilizer, while Ukrainian food industry is involved with sugar refining, meat packaging, food canning, and wine production.
 Among consumer goods produced are television sets, refrigerators, washing machines, and clothes.

 Overall, Ukraine has a well-developed and diverse transportation system.
 Ukrainian railroad network is extensive and links major cities with industrial enterprises.
-Waterways such as Dnepr River and Black Sea and Azov sea, and their port cities, play an important role in shipping.
+Waterways, such as the Dnepr River, the Black Sea and the Azov Sea, their port cities, play an important role in shipping.

 Ukrainian highway system comprises about 147,000 kilometers (91,000 miles) of paved roads.
-Ukrainian subway systems exist in Kiev and Kharkov.
-There are major airports near Kiev (at Boryspil), Kharkov and Odessa cities.
+There are subway systems in Kiev and Kharkov.
+The major airports are located near Kiev (at Boryspil), Kharkov and Odessa.

 Ukrainian major exports include grain, sugar beets, coal, construction equipment, and select manufactured goods.

-The primary Ukrainian import items are oil, natural gas, wood products, rubber, and consumer goods.
-Some of Ukraine major trading partners are Russia, Poland, USA, Hungary, Germany, France, and Iran.
+Among the major trading partners are Russia, Poland, the US, Hungary, Germany, France.
 Ukraine is seeking to reduce its economic ties with Russia.